GinoMan/GinoMan/Pages/Graphics.md

 ## Steam Grids ##

 I created these grids in GIMP because I could not find steam grids for them online.
 Very little of what's in these grids represents my own artwork, instead, I used GIMP to combine freely available assets on the internet to create the final image.
 At times I had to carve the logo itself out of the image, at other points, I had to fix spotty graphics myself.
+For some, only some cropping and filling in was required while for others I had to generate backgrounds from scratch using gradients and fills.

 | ![Alpha Mission][grids01] | ![Alpha Mission 2][grids02] | ![Alwa's Awakening][grids03] |
 | ----------- | ----------- | ----------- |